reflectoring/reflectoring.github.io/content/blog/2022/2022-01-14-immutables-library.md

     }
 }
 ```

-The code shows a manually created User.java class.
-Each user has:
+The code shows a manually created `User` class.
+Each user has a couple of attributes and a list of articles they wrote.
-- id
-- name
-- last name
-- email
-- password
-- list of articles

-We can see how much code is needed to write POJO(Plain old Java object) class that doesn't contain any business logic.
+**We can see how much code is needed to write a POJO (Plain old Java object) class that doesn't contain any business logic.**

 We added the builder pattern for easier object initializtion.

-## The Article Entity
+### The Article Entity

 ```java
 public class ArticleWithoutImmutable {